meilisearch/specifications/text/0028-indexing-csv.md

 > Valid headline example: "id:number","title:string","author","price:number"

 - The following CSV lines will represent a document for MeiliSearch.
+- A `,` character must separate each cell.
 - A CSV value should be enclosed in double-quotes when it contains a comma character or a newline to escape it.
 - Using double-quotes to enclose fields, then a double-quote appearing inside a field must be escaped by preceding it with another double quote as mentioned in [RFC 4180](https://tools.ietf.org/html/rfc4180).
 - Float value should be written with a `.` character, like `3.14`.